Amid The Unrest In Kashmir, Dal Lake's Floating Produce Market Is A Lifeline

 Political instability can't close the market.
 And neither can inclement weather.

 Jeff Koehler is the author of numerous books, including Where the Wild Coffee Grows and Darjeeling.
+Follow him on Twitter @koehlercooks or Instagram @jeff_koehler.